 Sweet Potato Dog Ice Cream is a simple dog ice cream made from sweet potatoes.

-Puppy Popsicles is one of few that frozen dog treats that uses a chew treat or dog bone biscuit as a handle for the frozen treat.
+Puppy Popsicles is one of few frozen dog treats that use a dog bone biscuit as a handle for the frozen treat.

 Frozen Blueberry Dog Treats is a simple, two-ingredient dog treat that uses blueberries and Greek yogurt.

-Frozen Strawberry Banana Dog Treats is a tasty looking strawberry frozen dog treat.
+Strawberry Ice Cream for Dogs is a tasty-looking strawberry frozen dog treat.

 Minty Fresh Breath Dog Treats is another minty dog treat that also has a surprise ingredient that most dogs enjoy.